 I would love to upgrade to a new laptop or desktop but the thought of using Microsoft Windows 8 or Windows 8.1 puts me off.
-The live tiles and touch screen simply doesn’t work on a laptop, let alone desktop.
-Laptop and Desktops are meant for creators to create content, whereas Tablets and Smartphones are meant for consuming to consume content.
+The live tiles and touch screen simply don’t work on a laptop, let alone desktop.
+Laptop and Desktops are meant for creators to create content, whereas Tablets and Smartphones are meant for consuming content.

 7 Windows 8 Start Button Freeware

 - Classic Shell | Boot to desktop | Proprietary Freeware

 - Classic Windows Start Menu | Boot to desktop | Creative Commons Freeware

 - Start Menu 8 | Boot to desktop | Proprietary Freeware

 - Power8 | No Boot to desktop | Free GNU General Public License